Relational sociology

-Background
+Overview

 Relational sociology draws on a perspective or social ontology that Tilly and Donati refer to as relational realism or "the doctrine that transactions, interactions, social ties and conversations constitute the central stuff of social life."
 (Although, Donati argues that other relational sociologies based on constructivist ontology are not truly relational realism.)
 This redefines the object of sociology, as Donati argues: "Society is not a space “containing” relations, or an arena where relations are played.
 It is rather the very tissue of relations (society “is relation” and does not “have relations”).
 Although several relational thinkers emerge throughout human thought, these presumably disparate theoretical ideas were consolidated in the United States under one banner during what some, following Ann Mische, refer to as The New York School of relational sociology in the 1990s.
 The Canadian Sociological Association has referred to it as the "relational turn" in social sciences spreading around the world.

 While substantivalism (similar to substantialism in philosophy) tends to view individuals (or other social objects) as self-subsistent or self-acting entities, relationalism underscores that practices constitute individuals, and that all action is always trans-action, always with implication transcending the momentary intent.
 This distinction is frequently cited by Pierre Bourdieu who borrowed it from Ernest Cassirer, specifically, Cassirer's 1923 publication Substance and Function.
 Overall, "relational theorists reject the notion that one can posit discrete, pre-given units such as the individual or society as ultimate starting points of sociological analysis."